 In Microsoft Excel, the TextBox control is a powerful feature that facilitates seamless text and numeric data entry, enhancing user interaction within spreadsheets.
 It offers a multitude of customization options and events that enable developers to create intuitive UserForms, streamlining data entry and management tasks.

-Below, we have shown a sample image of a user form where we have the label and the textbox below it.
+Below is a sample image of a user form with a label and a textbox in it.

 How to Add a Text Box in Excel

-• For this, we need to first add a Textbox to the UserForm.
-So a UserForm is necessary to be present in the VBA editor.
+- We need to first add a Textbox to the UserForm.
+To do this, a UserForm is necessary to be present in the VBA editor.

-• After adding the user form, add the textbox in the UserForm.
+- After adding the user form, add the textbox to the UserForm.

 Read More: How to Hide Textbox Using Excel VBA